Sarosim/photo-locations/README.md

 - Map view with all geo-coordinates displayed from database.
 (Advanced feature but this is the single best option to display locations)
 - Overview page with postcard type display of (selected) database records (with limited information to save real estate)
 - Detailed view with larger image and full info from database

+### What's out of scope?

+According to the project brief: No authentication is expected for this project.
+The focus is on the data, rather than any business logic.
+In a real-life situation the obvious first step would be to authenticate users to avoid modifying and deleting each other's entries.
+In order to keep focus on passing data to and from the frontend as well as 'organising' data on the backend and writing to, retrieving from and deleting from the MongoDB database, I left user authentication out of scope. (they're indicated in the navbar as disabled nav items, though)

+Marketing the site itself and utilising advertising opportunities within the site is also out of scope, therefore no links to social media sites or contacts or T&Cs are incorporated.

+### User Stories

+Based on the Scope, the following user stories are to be satisfied:

+- As a frequent traveller, I'd like to find nice sceneries to photograph around the palces I visit.
+E.g. 'I have a weekend trip to Lisbon mext month, what are the most beautiful sites to visit?
+- As a hobby photographer, I'd like to improve the quality of my landscape images.
+There are so many beautiful pictures on the web, but how are those made?
+Do they use filters?
+Is there a secret?
+-

 ## Structure